sunny0826/kubecm/README.md

-  help        Help about any command merge       Merge the kubeconfig files in the specified directory rename      Rename the contexts of kubeconfig switch      Switch Kube Context interactively. version     Prints the kubecm version
+  help        Help about any command merge       Merge the kubeconfig files in the specified directory rename      Rename the contexts of kubeconfig switch      Switch Kube Context interactively version     Print version info

 Flags:
       --config string   path of kubeconfig (default "$HOME/.kube/config")